PHASE 3 OF 7

 Can we connect all the pieces?

 The tiniest end-to-end path through UI, logic, and data.
-User clicks a button, backend processes something, result shows on screen.
-It doesn't need to be pretty — it needs to be connected.
+Click a button, backend processes, result shows on screen.
+Not pretty, but connected.

 3